Observational insights on the origin of giant low surface brightness galaxies: Scaling relations

-As one can see in Fig.~\ref{sfr} all gLSBGs and the LSB disc of \UGC1378 are the outliers from the original \citet{Kennicutt1998} relation for HSB galaxies -- they have too low $\Sigma_{\mathrm{SFR}}$ for the given gas surface densities.
-Their position is in a good agreement with the position of outer regions of the spiral galaxies and extremely gas rich `Bluedisk' galaxies.
-There is a indication that the star formation efficiency might be connected to the mechanical energy of collisions of giant molecular clouds in HSB discs due to differential rotation \citep{2020MNRAS.496.5211A}.
+As one can see in Fig.~\ref{sfr}, all gLSBGs \revone{besides} \UGC1378 are the outliers from the \citet{delosReyes2019} relation for HSB galaxies -- they have too low $\Sigma_{\mathrm{SFR}}$ for the given gas surface densities.
+Their position is in a good agreement with the position of other low surface brightness galaxies found by \citet{Wyder2009}.
+There is an indication that the star formation efficiency might be connected to the mechanical energy of collisions of giant molecular clouds in HSB discs due to differential rotation \citep{2020MNRAS.496.5211A}.
 However, this correlation does not hold at low gas surface densities at the same values where the local Schmidt--Kennicutt relation breaks, suggesting a different physical mechanism regulating star formation there.
 For example, fresh gas accretion from a filament or a gas-rich satellite will lead to the apparent decrease in the star formation efficiency.
-The oxygen abundance estimates for \UGC1922 disc are quite high ($12+\log(O/H)\approx 8.6$) which argues against the accretion of metal-poor gas at least in this particular case.
-The low efficiency of star formation could be related to significantly lower gas volume densities.
-As shown by \citet{Zasov2011}, the gas volume densities of LSB galaxies are two orders of magnitude lower than those in galaxies with normal surface brightnesses.
+The oxygen abundance estimates for \UGC1922 disc are quite high ($12+\log(O/H)\approx 8.6$), which argues against the accretion of metal-poor gas at least in this particular case. \revone{As it was demonstrated by \citet{Pickering1997} the \HI surface density is below the critical density for star formation estimated using the dynamical criterion proposed by \citet{Kennicutt1989} in all radii for \Malin2 and \NGC7589 and is close to the threshold value or slightly above it for \UGC6614 and \Malin1 correspondingly, it could be the reason of low values of SFR in these galaxies.
+At the same time \citet{Pickering1999} studied another giant discy galaxy with larger amount of star formation occurring within the disc and the large part of the disc possessing the gas density above the critical value, thus validating this criterion. } The low efficiency of star formation could be related to significantly lower gas volume densities.
+As shown by \citet{Zasov2011}, the gas volume densities of LSB galaxies are two orders of magnitude lower than those in galaxies with normal surface brightnesses. \revone{\citet{Abramova2008} and later \citet{Bacchini2019, Yim2020} found tight correlation between the volume densities of gas and SFR which can indicate that taking into account the thickness of the disc could eliminate the break of the relation on the low surface densities.
+And indeed, as it was shown by \citet{Bacchini2020}, the relation for volume densities holds unbroken for a wide range of volume densities of gas and SFR including low-density regime.
+It could indicate that the gaseous discs of gLSBs have the high thickness which leads to their outlying position on the gas surface density vs SFR surface density diagram.
+Another effect that could be important in low-density regime and could lead to the break of the gas surface density vs SFR surface density relation is the influence of the diffuse background both in SFR traces and in atomic gas which was not taken into account in the current paper \citep{Kumari2020}. }